rfjakob/earlyoom/MANPAGE.md

 #### \-\-avoid REGEX
 avoid killing processes matching REGEX (subtracts 300 from oom_score)

+#### \-\-ignore REGEX
+ignore processes matching REGEX.

+Unlike the \-\-avoid option, this option disables any potential killing of the matched processes that might have occurred due to the processes attaining a high oom_score.

+Use this option with caution as other processes might be sacrificed in place of the ignored processes when earlyoom determines to kill processes.

 #### \-\-dryrun
 dry run (do not kill any processes)